czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
 I also wrote some code to setup a virtual screen.

 **Link to work:** N/A

+### Day 76: July 24, 2020

+**Today's Progress**: I watched how to draw rectangles and after that  I drew 3 rectangles for Pong in love2d and made some adjustment for the background color.
+**Thoughts:** : I watched how to draw rectangles and after that  I drew 3 rectangles for Pong in love2d and made some adjustment for the background color.

+**Link to work:** N/A